npragin/mnist-exploration-robot/Readme.md

         forecasted_entropy = -np.sum(prediction * np.log(prediction))
         forecasted_entropy_sum += forecasted_entropy
 ```
-1. Calculates the expected information gain (reduction in entropy) for exploring each neighboring cell
+1. Calculates the expected information gain (reduction in entropy) for exploring each unvisited neighboring cell
+   - Considers all possible binary value (0/255) combinations for unseen neighbors of each candidate cell
 2. Moves toward the cell that maximizes expected information gain
 3. When the digit is fully revealed or classification confidence exceeds 90%, navigates to the goal corresponding to the predicted digit

 Key features:
-- Considers all possible binary (0/255) value combinations for unseen neighbors
+- Limits computational burden by considering binary combinations
 - Maintains a probabilistic belief state about the digit identity
 - Uses entropy reduction as the primary exploration metric